K-moduli of curves on a quadric surface and K3 surfaces: Preliminaries

 \subsection{CM line bundles}

-The CM line bundle of a flat family of polarized projective varieties was introduced algebraically by Tian \cite{Tia97} as a functorial line bundle over the base.
-We start with the definition of CM line bundles due to Paul and Tian \cite{PT06, PT09} using the Knudsen-Mumford expansion (see also \cite{FR06}).
+The Chow-Mumford (CM) line bundle of a flat family of polarized projective varieties was introduced algebraically by Tian \cite{Tia97} as a functorial line bundle over the base.
+We start with the definition of CM line bundles due to Paul and Tian \cite{PT06, PT09} using the Knudsen-Mumford expansion (see also \cite{FS90, FR06}).
+In order to define CM line bundles for families of log Fano pairs over reduced bases, we need to use the concept of relative Mumford divisors from \cite[Definition 1]{Kol19} (see also \cite{Kol18}).